Age of the 119th Congress

 Who Are the Youngest Senators?

-The five youngest senators are all children of the 1970s and 1980s and all entered the Senate in a post 9/11 America.
-All five of the youngest senators are currently serving their first term.
+The five youngest senators are all children of the late 1970s and 1980s and all entered the Senate in a post 9/11 America.
+The youngest senators are currently serving in their first and second terms.

 Ages of the House of Representatives

-The average age of representatives in the 118th Congress is slightly younger than the average age of the Senate, at 57 years old—one year younger than the 117th Congress.
-The Senate’s minimum age requirement of 30 would only restrict one Representative from running for a Senate seat — 26-year-old Rep. Maxwell Frost (D-FL-10).
-Frost made headlines when he won election, becoming the first member of Generation Z elected to Congress.
+The average age of representatives in the 119th Congress is slightly younger than the average age of the Senate, at 57 years old—the same as the 118th Congress.
+The Senate’s minimum age requirement of 30 would only restrict one Representative from running for a Senate seat — 28-year-old Rep. Maxwell Frost (D-FL-10).
+Frost made headlines when he won election in 2022, becoming the first member of Generation Z elected to Congress.

 Who Are the Oldest Representatives?